The Nazi Titanic: the incredible untold story of a doomed ship in World War II

 MLA Citation (style guide)

 Watson, Robert P. The Nazi Titanic: The Incredible Untold Story of a Doomed Ship in World War II.
 First Da Capo Press edition.
-Boston, MA, Da Capo Press, a member of the Perseus Books Group, 2016.
+Da Capo Press, a member of the Perseus Books Group, 2016.

 Note!
 Citation formats are based on standards as of July 2022.
 Citations contain only title, author, edition, publisher, and year published.
 Citations should be used as a guideline and should be double checked for accuracy.